diescalo/rst_test/doc/index.rst

 Contents
 ========

-The XBee Python library documentation is split in different secions:
+The XBee Python library documentation is split in different sections:

 * :ref:`indexGSG`
 * :ref:`indexUserDoc`